yimuchen/yimuchen.github.io/_posts/2016-08-15-ItoCMSSW02EDMFirstLook.md

   credit: ensc
 ---

 In high energy physics, what we typically analysis is a list of events, extract what we deem useful from each event to compute physical variables like coupling strengths, production cross sections and such.
 But what variables in an event are deemed useful varies greatly from analysis to analysis.
-The Event Data Model format is a core backbone to the CMS software suite, giving great flexibility to the user to define an event by the variables they are interested in.
-Here we are first going to look at how you could look into the contents of a EDM file, looping through the events yourself.
+The *Event Data Model(EDM)* format is a core backbone to the CMS software suite, giving great flexibility to the user to define an event by the variables they are interested in.
+From the official "tiers" that include raw electronics data collected at the CMS, general usage physical objects like electrons and jets made from the official reconstruction algorithms, to user-made EDM files where the property of the event is condensed down to a single `double` variable of interested to a analysis.
+Getting familiar with how to operator on `EDM` files is a first step on getting started with analysis at CMS.

-## Seeing what is available in an file
+## Reading the contents of a `EDM` file
-The `EDM` files varies from user to user.
-There are official "tiers" that contain a general list of physical "objects" that annalists are typically interested.
-And there could be user-made EDM files, where the property of the event is condensed down to a single `double` variable of interested.
-We are going to provide a dummy `EDM` file [here](https://drive.google.com/open?id=0Bw8_U9a0g9nHUkg1eU1ZVEh0TTQ) to use as an example, and give instruction to find official EDM files that you should be able to get is you have access to a CMSSW environment.
+We are going to provide a dummy `EDM` file [here](https://drive.google.com/open?id=0Bw8_U9a0g9nHUkg1eU1ZVEh0TTQ) to use as an example, and give instruction to find official `EDM` files that you should be able to get is you have access to a CMSSW environment.

 As always, move to a `CMSSW/src` directory and load the environment by `cmsenv`.
 To look what is variables are available in each event, run the command

 ```
 edmDumpEventContent  yourfile.root
 ```

 You should get an output like

 ```